VSkin

 Every CS2 skin carries a float value: a number between 0 and 1 that the game uses to decide how worn the finish looks.
 A float near 0 shows almost no scratches or fading, while a float near 1 looks heavily battered.
 The value is fixed the moment the skin is created and never changes through use, trading or time.

-Float is what the game renders from.
-It is often called the wear value because it directly controls the amount of visible wear applied over the base pattern.
-Two copies of the same skin can look noticeably different purely because their float values differ, even within the same condition tier.
+Float is what the game renders from, which is why it is often called the wear value: it directly controls the amount of visible wear applied over the base pattern.
+Two copies of the same skin can look noticeably different purely because their floats differ, even within the same condition tier.
+The render above is a real skin at a real float, so what you are looking at is exactly that mechanism.

 What are the five exterior conditions?